by Natalie Nera

 “So are you.”

-They observed her struggle.
+They observed the woman’s struggle.
 She kept pausing, holding her abdomen.
-The arms of other people always lifted her up and helped her forward.
+The arms of other people continuously lifted her up and helped her forward.

 Pasha smiled again.
 “Is it possible that you can be so good?”